-Within one semester from the issuance of the grade or evaluation, the student must make initial contact with the instructor.
-If the matter is not resolved, the student should proceed immediately to submit the appeal documentation to the Instructional Dean.
+The student must make initial contact with the instructor within two weeks after the last day of the course.
+If the matter is not resolved, the student should proceed immediately to submit the grade appeal documentation to the Dean within 30 days.
+Decision is final and can not be appealed.